What It Does

 - Download WindowPin.zip from the link above

-- Unzip and double-click
+- Unzip and drag

 Building from Source